-In response, the Workers Health & Safety Centre (WHSC) offers a new Globally Harmonized WHMIS certificate training program.
-This program is an important step in helping employers comply with their WHMIS-related training and learning obligations.
+In response, the Workers Health & Safety Centre (WHSC) has developed a new Globally Harmonized WHMIS training program.
+This two-hour in-class program is an important step in helping employers comply with their WHMIS-related training and learning obligations.

 This program is also designed to achieve workforce competence - essential in light of the significant health implications associated with hazardous materials.